pebble-dev/rebble-help/_topic/setup-ios.md

 ![](/images/ios/setup4.png)

-iOS the opens the accessory pairing screen.
-Wait a moment and select your Pebble
+iOS then should open the accessory pairing screen.
+Wait a moment, then select your Pebble.

 ![](/images/ios/setup5.png)

 # Wait for any updates

-If required, your watch will now update, wait for this to be complete.
+If required, your watch will now update.
+Just wait for this to complete, then go to the next step.

 ![](/images/ios/setup7.png)

 # Select the dictation language

+Choose your dictation language.
+(This only works if you sign up for a [Rebble subscription.](/subscription))

 ![](/images/ios/setup8.png)